ZSalloum/kata-tondeuse/README.md

 - analysis: defines classes that anaylse and exploit meaningful results
 - output: defines classes to output results/analysis to screen or other

+### Extensibility
+The application supports extensibility by letting custom command be inserted into the engine.
+A json file should be given to the CommandFactory.loadCustomCommandsMapping() that maps the name of the command with the cusom ICommand instance. for example:
+> {
+> 'CreateLawn':'sg.kata.mower.app.automation.commands.CreateGridLawnCommand',
+> 'CreateMower':'sg.kata.mower.app.automation.commands.CreateMowerCommand',
+> 'D':'sg.kata.mower.app.automation.commands.TurnRightCommand',
+> 'G':'sg.kata.mower.app.automation.commands.TurnLeftCommand',
+> 'A':'sg.kata.mower.app.automation.commands.ForwardCommand',
+> }

+### Creating Custom ICommand
+To create a new custom command, you must implement the ICommand interface.
+It is important to use one and only one constructor so that the engine can instantiate the command appropriately.